zjesko/git-workshop/README.md

 ## Contributing

 - Fork this repository by going to https://github.com/akshatcx/git-workshop and clicking on `Fork`
-- Clone the forked repository.
+- Clone the Forked repository.
 ```bash
 git clone https://github.com/<your_github_username>/git-workshop
 ```